mirandalu2020/apatheticMosquito/README.md

 *Key strength*
 - Phil: proper git flow, JS
 - Kirk: okay at JS, NOT a fan of HTML and CSS
-- Nate: not coming up with wireframe, CSS
+- Nate: CSS, not design
 - Miranda: CSS

 *Implementation*